 Sending money online or making direct to bank transfers have become some of Western Union’s most popular services, but what about people without bank accounts?
-Many of their customers don’t have access to financial institutions like banks where they live.
-Thanks to a network of hundreds of thousands of Western Union® agent locations, they provide people with the ability to send money to and receive money from over 200 countries and territories around the world.
-Additionally, their services allow customers to check exchange rates and make informed money transfer decisions from even the most remote locations.
+Many of our customers don’t have access to financial institutions like banks where they live.
+Thanks to a network of hundreds of thousands of Western Union® agent locations, we provide people with the ability to send money to and receive money from over 200 countries and territories around the world.
+Additionally, our services allow customers to check exchange rates and make informed money transfer decisions from even the most remote locations.

 5. Funding scholarships for students worldwide